Craniosacral therapy is a soothing, non-invasive, hands-on bodywork modality, which I offer in-person and remotely as distant healing sessions.

 How many sessions will I need?

 Everyone and every issue is different.
 For an acute issue, 3 sessions will usually show great improvement.
-For chronic pain/disease it often takes longer.
+For chronic pain and severe trauma it often takes longer.

 Can craniosacral therapy be combined with other modalities?

-Depending on what clients needs are, craniosacral therapy, visionary craniosacral therapy, energy healing and visualized constellation can often be combined in one session.
+Depending on the client's needs, craniosacral therapy, energy healing modalities and constellation therapy can be combined in one session.

 Craniosacral Therapy and Trauma Recovery